ERIGrid2/riasc/docs/design/ip-overlay.md

 The Kubernetes cluster networks can be used as on any other Kubernetes cluster.
 However, its important to note that the overlay network only establishes connectivity between IPs/containers within the cluster.
 Connecting devices and services outside the cluster (e.g. in a dedicated laboratory network) is not supported by the overlay network.
-For this purpose a dedicated component, the [IP gateway](ip-gateway.md) is used.
+For this purpose a dedicated service, the [IP gateway](ip-gateway.md) is used.

 ## Employed technologies